outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - identify structures of cause
     - identify variable types & structures
     - consolidate repo, remove repeated content, merge similar functions

-  - create configuration for 2-3 list items every day

-      - create compilation script to compile code/config into a network graph on every change
-        - add support for equivalent synonyms
-        - add conversion to standard vocab

-      - finish lists:
-        - useful perspectives
-          - useful to think of prediction functions as generative functions to select the variable interactions that are most likely
-        - interface component definition routes
-        - ai structures with supported intents & solution success causes
-        - solution filters to apply in functions
-        - useful interface components
-          - aligning/balancing structures, to solve problems like 'a balance position of structures producing errors when unbalanced'
-          - questions formatted as a disconnection between components like causal positions, paths, directions
-        - subset indexes of an interface useful for solving most problems (structure indexed by metadata like problems solvable, fitting systems, interactive structures, supported intents)

     - finish processes:
       - finish interface analysis of physics to determine other useful components like efficiencies, incentives, trade-offs, closed systems